rhomobile/rhoconnect-client/README.md

 First you will need to set up paths to the Rhodes and Rhoconnect folders.
 To do this, copy 'config.yml.sample' to 'config.yml' and edit it with the path to your rhodes and rhoconnect workspaces.

-To build gem run 'rake gem:make_gem' command from repo root.
+To build gem run `rake gem:make_gem` command from repo root.
 Gem file will be created in the same folder.
-Install it using 'gem install ./rhoconnect-client-<version>.gem'
+Install it using `gem install ./rhoconnect-client-<version>.gem`

 ##Creating Rhodes application that uses Rhoconnect client